curtwelch/RoboND-Rover-Project/writeup.md

 ![Vision Screen Exmaple](https://github.com/curtwelch/RoboND-Rover-Project/blob/project_1/IMG/Jerky.png)

 The rover vision data shown on the screen has multiple things being displayed on it.
 But it includes the spread of "safe" "sand" pixels (in green), as well as the "path ahead" box in blue.
 So you can watch as the code is picking different paths ahead.
-There is no implicit display of obstical pixels.
-Anything that is not "safe" is undersood as "not safe".
+There is no implicit display of obstacle pixels.
+Anything that is not "safe" is understood as "not safe".

 When grid locations get marked as "stuck" (aka bad), you can see that in the green "sand" pixels.
 It shows up as an empty square in the fan display that the rover knows to try and avoid.

 The background of the display is a copy of the rover image.
 Having it overlaid helped me see the relation between the two easier.

-When a rock is spoted, the screen flashes "ROCK", and the location on the sand pixle map (warpped image) is shown.
+When a rock is spotted, the screen flashes "ROCK", and the location on the sand pixel map (wrapped image) is shown.
 Not it's location on the background raw image.

 ![Rock Pickup](https://github.com/curtwelch/RoboND-Rover-Project/blob/project_1/IMG/RockPickup.png)